MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 ## Indexes and clusters

 Indexes are local to a cluster.
-Queries from a different cluster cannot use the indexes in another cluster.
+Queries executed against a cluster where the desired indexes do not exist **will not** use the indexes in another cluster.

-For example, the following operation creates an index in the current cluster:
+For example, the following statement creates an index in the current cluster:

 ```mzsql
 CREATE INDEX idx_on_my_view ON my_view_name(...) ;